manminusone/20x2chi-slides/README.md

 * images are displayed with arbitrary animated text overlays
 * can be loaded locally (no external dependents, so no internet/wifi connection needed to run)
+* Web server not required (you can just load up your HTML page in a browser window and go)
 * uses [animate.css](https://github.com/daneden/animate.css/) for animations
 * allows for limited control of randomness in choosing slides
 * allows for "sponsor slides" to be inserted every N slides

 ## Background

-I was looking around for slideshow frameworks for displaying images before 20x2 Chicago shows, but I couldn't find one that specifically addressed what I wanted: a basic slideshow framework that allowed for arbitrary text & graphics to be layered on top of images, and for those slides to be randomly cycled.
+I was looking around at slideshow frameworks for displaying images before 20x2 Chicago shows, but I couldn't find one that specifically addressed what I wanted: a basic slideshow framework that allowed for arbitrary text & graphics to be layered on top of images, did not need to be hosted on a server (i.e., no Node.js solutions), could be loaded up locally in a browser window without any external dependencies (I could not rely on wi-fi being available at our venues), and for those slides to be randomly cycled.
 Since it (at first) looked like a simple project I started rolling my own slideshow code.
 Two months and 3 major versions later, here's what I have.

 ## Usage